wearetheroyals/headless-wp-starter/README.md

     docker-compose up -d wp-headless
     cd frontend && yarn && yarn start

-Once the containers are running, you can visit the React frontends and backend WordPress admin in your browser.
+Once the containers are running, you can visit the Next.js frontend and backend WordPress admin in your browser.

 ## Frontend

-This starter kit provides two frontend containers:
+This starter kit provides one "frontend" container:

-- `frontend` container powered by the WP REST API is server-side rendered using Next.js, and exposed on port `3000`: [http://localhost:3000](http://localhost:3000)
+- `frontend` container powered by WP GRAPHQL is server-side rendered using Next.js, and exposed on port `3000`: [http://localhost:3000](http://localhost:3000)
-- `frontend-graphql` container powered by GraphQL, exposed on port `3001`: [http://localhost:3001](http://localhost:3001)

 Here's what the frontend looks like: